Green and Sustainable Home Repair Authority Providers

 Green home repair refers to residential repair and renovation work that meets one or more verifiable sustainability benchmarks — including reduced embodied carbon, improved thermal performance, water conservation, indoor air quality improvement, or use of reclaimed and recycled materials.
 The scope spans repair work across all major building systems: insulation and air sealing, roofing with reflective or recycled-content materials, window replacement with high-performance glazing, low-VOC (volatile organic compound) finishes, and plumbing fixtures rated under the EPA WaterSense program (EPA WaterSense).

 Sustainability in home repair is not a single certification — it is a family of standards administered by distinct bodies.
 The U.S. Green Building Council's LEED for Homes framework (USGBC LEED for Homes), the EPA's Energy Star program (EPA Energy Star), and the U.S. Department of Energy's Zero Energy Ready Home program (DOE ZERH) each establish criteria that can apply to repair and replacement scopes, not only new construction.
-Providers listed in the green repair category on this directory are cross-referenced against national licensing requirements for home repair contractors and may hold specialty credentials from one or more of these programs.
+Providers verified in the green repair category on this provider network are cross-referenced against national licensing requirements for home repair contractors and may hold specialty credentials from one or more of these programs.

 How it works